Understanding futures trading is complicated. That much, most people can agree with, right?

 Whether you’re into metals, currencies or more, E-Trade can offer a multitude of options for you.

 Check out Benzinga’s full E-Trade review.

 One strike against E-Trade is that you’ll need at least $10,000 for the minimum opening balance, a hefty amount compared to other investment companies.

 What matters most?

-Ultimately, depending on the trader, the broker characteristic that matters to one trader may matter more or less to another.
+Ultimately, depending on the trader, the futures broker characteristic that matters to one trader may matter more or less to another.
 For example, each trader’s preference on a platform can vary widely; not every trader will agree on what he or she would like to see on a broker’s platform.
 (Remember, not every painter prefers the same paintbrush, and the same goes for individual traders.
 Some don’t need all the bells and whistles.)

 Perhaps one thing that raises the most red flags are those pesky commissions and margin fees.
 It might be reckless to choose a broker just because it’s the cheapest, but, boy, is it easy to overpay, and obviously, it’s important to figure out on the front end exactly how much money will eke out during each trade.